hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 - **Organism-specific biological databases:** Wormbase, Flybase, etc. (often updated more frequently, so may be more comprehensive)
 - **Reference data collections:** Illumina's iGenomes, one location to access genome reference data from **Ensembl, UCSC and NCBI**
 - **Local access:** shared databases on FAS Odyssey cluster or HMS O2 cluster with access to genome reference data from **Ensembl, UCSC and NCBI**

+*Note that these reference data sources are relevant to most types of genomic analyses, not just NGS analyses.

 ## General biological databases